-Preikestolen is a popular goal for both Norwegians and foreign tourists.
+Mt Preikestolen is a popular goal for both Norwegians and foreign tourists.
 It can be crowded on the flat plateau that measures only 25 times 25 meters and with three of the edges going vertically straight down into the Lysefjord.
-This is where parts of Mission Impossible – Fallout was filmed last year and where we can see Tom Cruise is hanging out from the vertical cliff above the Lysefjord.
+Be careful not to go near the edges of the vertical cliffs!

 IMPORTANT!
 The weather can change dramatically in the mountains.
 This is why you have to follow the Norwegian Mountain Code when hiking in the Norwegian Mountains.
 It can change from summer and sunny weather to winter and frost in minutes!

 Video – Safety tips for your summer hike to Preikestolen